spreedly/riak-postcommit-hook/README.md

 ## Developer Installation

+### Setup Kafka on your development machine

+Our [bootstrap repo](https://github.com/spreedly/bootstrap) has you covered.
+Fetch the latest and run `script/kafka` to get everything setup.

 ### Install Riak's required version of Erlang

 Riak requires included code to be compiled with `Erlang R16B02-basho8`.
 Follow